JmpsWork/popfile-maker/docs.md

 * ``bot_hp_threshold`` - The minimum strength of a bot to be eligble for minigiant status.
 * ``bot_giant_hp_threshold`` - The minimum strength where a giant's bot total strength will be split evenly between endurance and power.
 * ``bot_burst_chance`` - The percentage chance from ``0`` to ``1`` that a bot with an eligible weapon will be given HoldFireUntilFullReload.
-* ``bot_deviance_chance`` - When making a new bot, this is the chance that an attribute value will be chosen at random instead of logically.
 * ``bot_crit_threshold`` - The minimum strength a bot can have before being given ``Attributes AlwaysCrit``.
 * ``bot_crit_chance`` - The percentage chance a bot, if eligible, will be given crits.
 * ``bot_deviance_chance`` - The percentage chance an attribute can be deviant.